pysgf/BrainTank/README.md

 This is a little project to teach programming skills as well as basic AI.
 For now you can play with the DummyBrain in brain.py or implement your own.

-## Making a Brain
-Copy brains/wander.py to brains/yourname.py and add "yourname" it to config.py.
-For now it will only read the first two brains listed...

 ## Simulation Rules
 Every time a trank becomes "idle" it will run the `think()` function associated with that brain to queue up more commands.
-The tank then executes these,which can take a variable amount of time.
+The tank then executes these, which can take a variable amount of time.
 Tanks can also fire shots in the direction they are facing.
 They must turn to aim.
 Turning one facing takes half a second, turning twice takes one second.